Sumit19D/AWS-Infrastructure-Automation-with-Terraform-Static-Website-Hosting-using-NGINX/README.md

 * Terraform is used to automatically provision AWS resources

+* Created VPC, public and private subnets using Terraform

-* EC2 instance is launched inside a public subnet
+* Launched EC2 instances in both public and private subnets

 * Security Groups are configured to allow:
   * SSH access for administration